CloudLabs-MOC/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/01-prepare-data-with-power-query-in-power-bi-desktop.md

 In this exercise you will create eight Power BI Desktop queries.
 Six queries will source data from SQL Server, and two from CSV files.

 ## Pre-requisites

+In this task, you will verify that the AdventureWorksDW2020 database is available.

 1. In the search bar of your **LabVM**, enter **SQL Server Management Studio**, and then select **SQL Server Management Studio** to open it.